EYBlockchain/nightfall_3/doc/contract-update.md

 Note: The nightfall applications will need to be updated so that they can sync events and calldata on startup, which may have changing contract addresses, reflecting historic contract upgrades.

+Note: it must be possible to change the key that enables `upgrade` to be called.
+This is so we can remove the ability to upgrade in the future and enable full decentralisation.

 ## Migrate contracts approach